What is Event-Driven Architecture?

-What is an “event” in event-driven architecture?
+How do you define an “event” in event-driven architecture?

-All of the things that happen within and to your enterprise are “events” – customer requests, inventory updates, sensor readings, the works.
 The value of knowing about a given event, and being able to react to it, degrades over time.
 The more quickly you can get information about events where they need to be, the more effectively your business can react to opportunities to delight a customer, shift production, and re-allocate resources.

 That’s why event-driven architecture, which pushes information as events happen, is a better architectural approach than waiting for systems to periodically poll for updates, as is the case with the API-led approach most companies take today.